CassidyDC/cassidydc-wp-starter-block-theme/README.md

 ## Quick Start Guide

-### 1. Clone the CassidyWP Starter Theme locally
+### 1. Clone the CassidyDC Starter Theme locally

-In your _wp-content/themes_ directory, run `git clone git@github.com:jacobcassidy/cassidywp-starter-block-theme.git`.
+In your _wp-content/themes_ directory, run `git clone git@github.com:jacobcassidy/wordpress-starter-block-theme.git`.

 ### 2. Create your remote git repo and connect it to your local repo